Prediction or forecast: don't make the mistake anymore!

 - a prediction = noun

-- he predicts = verb
+- he forecasts = verb

-The Rare Case of the Adjective
+The rarer case of the adjective

 This usage is real, but it remains specialized.
 In your communications for a sports contest, you will almost always use: